frankdean/coordinate-converter/README.md

 ## Issues

-### Fails to build amd64 images on arm64 with Fedora 42
+### Fails to build amd64 Docker images on arm64 with Fedora 42

 MacPorts podman 5.6.1_0